 - Lighting – the type of lighting should be appropriate to the location of the church.
 Dusk to dawn low level lighting, PIR type lighting, flood lights are appropriate in the right location.
 Consider the height of lighting and ensure that lights are regularly checked.

 - Church doors are almost always large with huge locks and keys.
 Foliage around doors should be cut back.
 All doors should be kept locked and bolted where practicable.
-Consideration to having opening hours may be appropriate, or could there be a rota of volunteers to ensure the church is not left unattended.
+Consideration to having opening hours may be appropriate, or arrange a rota of volunteers to ensure the church is not left unattended.
 Keep the number of keyholders to a minimum.
-If the church is to be left open and unattended items of value should be locked away.
+If the church is to be left open and unattended, items of value should be locked away.
 Encourage wardens and local residents to make frequent but irregularly timed visits to the church.
 Lock the church during hours of darkness.

 - Are all items of high value kept in a safe that is out of view and fixed to the floor?